It is a chronic pain condition. It is usually the result of or is accompanied by injury, illness, or infection.

 Your doctor may inject steroids, local anesthetics, or other pain relievers into the nerves that are believed to be responsible for the stubborn pain signals.
 These blocks are temporary, so they must be repeated to continue working.

 This invasive procedure requires a surgeon to implant a device in your body.
-Some devices are used in the brain and others are used in the spine.
+Some devices are used in the brain, and others in the spine.

 Once the device is in place, it can send electrical impulses to the brain, spinal cord, or nerves.
 The impulses can stop irregular nerve signals and control symptoms.